Paul, Ayton help Booker-less Suns beat Pelicans 114-111

 Associated Press

-NEW ORLEANS (AP) — Chris Paul came through in a big way when the New Orleans Pelicans needed him most.
+NEW ORLEANS (AP) — Chris Paul came through in a big way when the Phoenix Suns needed him most.

 Paul scored 19 of his 28 points in the fourth quarter and the Suns overcame Devin Booker’s absence to beat the New Orleans Pelicans 114-111 on Friday night in Game 3 of the first-round series.